WestfW/SAMD10-experiments/README.md

 ### Notes on GPIO
 Shield pin 6 (PA30) has the SW Debug traffic running on it, so you can't use it while debugging.

 SET/CLEAR/TOGGLE registers are the quickest way to manipulate single bits.
-SAMD0 does not seem to have bit-banding.
+SAMDxx does not seem to have bit-banding.

 The fact that an ARM can shift by any number of bits in a single cycle can have a significant impact on code design.
 I map "Shield pin numbers" to bit positions rather than bit masks, for example.

 SAMD10 only has a single ("32bit") GPIO port.
 The chip has up to 24 pins, and the gpio bits are scattered somewhat randomly over the pins.  http://www.avrfreaks.net/forum/samd10-pinout-venting

-There's a table here: https://docs.google.com/spreadsheets/d/1y13QMuydCw7TpIcOEO_Sfz02DZC6AI7C76_Tfo7ayag/edit?usp=sharing
+There's a table here: https://docs.google.com/spreadsheets/d/1y13QMuydCw7TpIcOEO_Sfz02DZC6AI7C76_Tfo7ayag/edit?usp=sharing And something for pinmux here: https://docs.google.com/spreadsheets/d/12YnZpTPGxS-oINhrRfFgx2rkwPUyUYQbXvVIME8oCHY/edit#gid=0

 An AVR can set a constant GPIO pin to a constant value in a single 2-clock instruction, but an ARM takes 4 instructions to accomplish the same thing.
 On the other hand, fully implementing a variable pin/value with mapping (as in the Arudino digitalWrite() function) takes about a dozen instructions, compared to about 50 for AVR.

+There's a high speed IOBUS for accessing the GPIO Ports at 0x60000000; it's not well documented.

 The call setup to call digitalWrite() is typically 3 instructions, making inlining the function when used with constant arguments pretty compelling.